 3.4 Evaluation of the sensory properties of the soymilk

-The evaluation of the sensory properties of the soymilk and its acceptability is shown in table 4.
+The evaluation of the sensory properties of the soymilk and its acceptability is shown in Table 4.
 The panelists preferred the taste and flavor of the unfermented soymilk.
 However, the texture and mouth feel of the fermented soymilk improved from 2.818a±0.87 and 3.00a±1.00 to 3.909b±0.54 and 3.909b±0.54 respectively and were more preferable.
 There is no significant different in the color and acceptability of both products.

 Table 4.
 Evaluation of the sensory properties of fermented (R) and unfermented (A) soymilk